Teknovisio/org.visit.web.codetest1/README.md

 # org.visit.web.codetest1
 Congratulations!
-You have been selected to perform a coding test for Teknovisio Oy.
+You have been selected to perform a coding test for Visit Intelligence Oy.
 As soon as you are finished we will go through your work and contact if you are selected for further interview.